 - Opportunity to join our first-year support texting platform

 - Academic, social, and personal support with the transition to employment and postsecondary education or training after high school

 - Assistance completing financial aid and scholarship applications

-- Help in making connections with on-campus support systems
+- Help in making connections with postsecondary education and training support systems

 - Opportunities to participate in educational, career exploration, and mentoring experiences for their students

-- Assistance with college and financial aid applications for college and training programs
+- Assistance with college admissions applications and financial aid applications for college and training programs

-- Support with the transition from high school to college for their student and an opportunity to join our texting platform
+- Support with the transition from high school to postsecondary education or training for their student and an opportunity to join our texting platform

 - VSAC GEAR UP services for schools:

-- Curriculum resources on career and college planning, financial aid, and the transition from middle to high school and high school to college
+- Curriculum resources on career and postsecondary planning, financial aid, and the transition from middle to high school and high school to postsecondary education or training

 - Professional development opportunities for teachers and administrators